dmgoeller/jsapi/README.md

 operation is selected.

 If an exception is raised while performing the block, an error response according to the first matching rescue handler is rendered and all of the callbacks are called.
-If no matching rescue handler could be found, the exception is raised again.
+If no rescue handler matches, the exception is raised again.

-### The `api_operation!` method
+#### The `api_operation!` method

 Like `api_operation`, except that a `Jsapi::Controller::ParametersInvalid` exception is raised on invalid request parameters.